 Hayter – http://www.hayter.co.uk – Hayter make lawnmowers and say on their website that they still manufacture many products in the UK.
 They make electric and petrol mowers (including sit-on mowers) and rotavators.
 As far as I can see their website does not specify which mowers are made in the UK, so you will have to ask.

 Allett Mowers (part of the Turfmech Group) – http://www.allett.co.uk make petrol and electric lawn stand-behind mowers.
 There is a list of dealers on their website.
 They also acquired rights to former Atco and Suffolk Punch cylinder mowers that now carry the Allett brand name.
 As far as I can gather all their mowers are made in the UK, but please check before buying.
 Their petrol mowers are powered by Japanese engines.

 Confusingly Qualcast now seem to own the Suffolk Punch brand name.
 Qualcast mowers are now made in China.

 Bosch (the former owner of Qualcast and Atco) apparently makes at least some of its lawnmowers in the UK, in Stowmarket, Suffolk.
-You will have to check which mowers are made in the UK; possibly their Rotak range of electric mowers.
+You will have to check which mowers are made in the UK; possibly their Rotak range of electric mowers and their higher end petrol models.
 Bosch is a German company.